 - Full-time job: I work full time at an advertising agency.

-- Blogging: I run several blogs including this one, a fitness blog called QuickToFit.com, a Twitter blog that I haven’t really launched yet called TweeterTips.com and other various side projects.
+- Blogging: I run several blogs including this one, a fitness blog called QuickToFit.com, another personal finance blog called SmartOnMoney.com and other various side projects.
 I have a million ideas, and not enough time to do them all!
 All the sites bring in advertising and affiliate related income, although some bring in a lot more than others.

 - Blog logo and design work: I do a lot of design work for other bloggers, ecommerce sites and social media users through my web design website at LogosForWebsites.com.

-- Ebay: I do some selling on Ebay, mostly selling things for friends and family, and selling things we don’t need around the house.
+- Ebay, Craiglist and Amazon selling: I do some selling on Ebay, Craigslist and Amazon.
+I mostly sell things for friends and family, as well as selling things we don't need around the house.

 - Computer Consulting: I'm kind of the “computer guy” with family, so I do some freelance computer work for their businesses, helping them to upgrade their computers, troubleshoot miscelllaneous computer problems, create complicated spreadsheets and other things.